scaleway/terraform-provider-scaleway/.github/contributing/common_reviews_items.md

 #### Acceptance Testing Guidelines

-The below are required items that will be noted during submission review and prevent immediate merging:
+Below are required items that will be noted during submission review and prevent immediate merging:

 - [ ] __Implements CheckDestroy__: Resource testing should include a `CheckDestroy` function (typically named `testAccCheckScaleway{SERVICE}{RESOURCE}Destroy`) that calls the API to verify that the Terraform resource has been deleted or disassociated as appropriate.
   More information about `CheckDestroy` functions can be found in the [Extending Terraform TestCase documentation](https://www.terraform.io/docs/extend/testing/acceptance-tests/testcase.html#checkdestroy).